muthuswamydavidmichaelrajkumar/muthuswamydavidmichaelrajkumar/index.md

 * Pray and acknowledge that God is Sovereign and Almighty.
 * Pray because it is from God that we receive everything.
 So thank God for all the blessings.
 * Pray confessing our sins and asking God for forgiveness.
-* Pray for understanding and wisdom
+* Pray for understanding and wisdom.
 * Pray that God's will be done in each of our lives.
 Follow God's path because that is best.